airyhq/airy/docs/docs/sources/chatplugin/quickstart.md

 plugin to send messages, and check them out in the UI, your terminal and directly in Apache Kafka.

+Airy's Live Chat Plugin can be connected as a source both through API request and through the Airy UI.
+Each step covers both options.

 - [Step 1: How to setup your first source](#step-1-how-to-setup-your-first-source)
 - [Step 2: Send messages via the Chat Plugin](#step-2-send-messages-via-the-chat-plugin)
 - [Step 3: Use the HTTP API to list conversations](#step-3-use-the-http-api-to-list-conversations)